Cyprus College of Art: Foundation and ethos

 The foundation of the College in 1969 was highly unusual.
 Although Stass Paraskos had visited Cyprus in 1968 with the British poet Martin Bell, and met with the first President of Cyprus, Archbishop Makarios, to discuss opening an art school in Cyprus, the initial impetus for starting the Cyprus College of Art came from an informal discussion in a pub in the English city of Leeds, where Paraskos was a tutor at the Leeds College of Art.

 In this discussion it was suggested Paraskos organise a summer trip for the art students and tutors to Cyprus.
 Agreeing to do this, Paraskos started an annual event, which attracted students from other British art schools, and eventually grew into the Cyprus College of Art.
 This informal start led by artists remains a central part of the ethos of CyCA today, with artists rather than administrators still playing a central role in the institution, and stressing the freedom of the artist to be a creative being rather than under the control of academic bureaucracies.

 Sculpture wall and garden

-The Cyprus College of Art's campus in Lempa is surrounded by a large sculpture wall and garden, open to the public.
+The Cyprus College of Art's former campus in Lempa was surrounded by a large sculpture wall and garden, open to the public.
 This was created over a period of over twenty-five years from 1989 by Stass Paraskos, together with many of the artists and art students who have visited the College.
-The wall is a major landmark and tourist attraction in the region, attracting visitors to the village to see sculptures of a King Kong-sized gorilla, a donkey known as 'the art critic' and numerous other animals and human figures, as well as abstract elements.
-These are all constructed from found materials and cement.
+The wall was a major landmark and tourist attraction in the region, attracting visitors to the village to see sculptures of a King Kong-sized gorilla, a donkey known as 'the art critic' and numerous other animals and human figures, as well as abstract elements.
+These were all constructed from found materials and cement.